Hazeldine History, Family Crest & Coats of Arms

 The Yorkshire Poll Tax Rolls of 1379 included: Willelmus de Hesledyn; and Jeppe de Hesilden as both hold lands there at that time.

 Early History of the Hazeldine family

-Another 131 words (9 lines of text) are included under the topic Early Hazeldine History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hazeldine research.
+Another 66 words (5 lines of text) covering the years 1740, 1595, 1690, 1763 and 1710 are included under the topic Early Hazeldine History in all our PDF Extended History products and printed products wherever possible.

 Hazeldine Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hazeldine has been recorded under many different variations, including Hazeltine, Hazelton, Hazletine, Hasleden, Hazleton, Haseltine, Haselton, Hasletine, Haslett, Aseltine and many more.

 Early Notables of the Hazeldine family (pre 1700)

-More information is included under the topic Early Hazeldine Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Hazeldine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hazeldine family to Ireland

 Some of the Hazeldine family moved to Ireland, but this topic is not covered in this excerpt.